EPCCed/2024-11-04-archer2-intro-develop/_episodes/08-forge.md

 * A connection name: something sensible like `archer2{{site.gid}}` should help you to identify it.
 * The host name: provide with your username just as when you log in with SSH, `username@login.archer2.ac.uk`.
-* Remote installation directory: copy the path `/work/y07/shared/utils/core/arm/forge/latest`
+* Remote installation directory: copy the path `/work/y07/shared/utils/core/forge/24.0`
 * Remote script: this is almost like a `.bashrc` to be used by Forge.
-Copy and paste this path: `/work/y07/shared/utils/core/arm/forge/latest/remote-init`
+Copy and paste this path: `/work/y07/shared/utils/core/forge/latest/remote-init`
-* Private key: enter the path to the SSH private key you use to connect.
+* Private key: enter the path on your machine to the SSH private key you use to connect to ARCHER2.
 * Keep-alive packets: tick the box and set to 30 seconds.

 > ## SSH key
 > If you are able to use the SSH Agent to provide your private key, you may not need to enter it in Forge.
 Just run `ssh-add <path-to-private-key>` as normal in your terminal, or check if it's already being provided with `ssh-add -L`, then try to connect in Forge.
 {: .callout}

 Click on OK, then close the connection configuration window.
 You should now be ready to connect to ARCHER2.
 To give it a go, click on the 'Remote Launch' drop-down box again, then click on your new connection.
-If all goes well, the connection will start, the initial key exchange will succeed, and you will be prompted for your ARCHER2 TOTP in a window that briefly opens.
+If all goes well, the connection will start, the initial key exchange will succeed, and you will be prompted (if you haven't yet done so today) for your ARCHER2 TOTP in a window that briefly opens.
 Once you are connected, you should see that licence information is now visible at the bottom left of the Forge window, and your connection is listed at the bottom right.

 ## Debugging with DDT